-So that small-scale providers of grid services in Victoria, including distributed generation, have adequate opportunities to participate in the market for grid services, we believe it important to identify the principles and measures for enabling a well-functioning market in Victoria.
+So that small-scale providers of grid services in Victoria, including distributed generation, have adequate opportunities to participate in the market for grid services, we believe it important to identify the attributes of a market in Victoria to emerge.
+We describe these in detail in chapter 7.

-6.3.2 A NETWORK VALUE FEED-IN TARIFF?
+6.4.2 A NETWORK VALUE FEED-IN TARIFF?

-The feed-in tariff (FiT) is an instrument that already exists to make payments to smallscale generators on the basis of the value of the energy they produce.
+The feed-in tariff (FiT) is an instrument that already exists to make payments to small-scale generators on the basis of the value of the energy they produce.
 We have considered whether this instrument could be used to enable small-scale distributed generation to participate in the market for grid services.
 However, we found the value of the grid services that distributed generation can provide is too variable - between locations, across times, and between years - to be well suited for remuneration via a broad-based FiT.